BayesFLo: Bayesian fault localization of complex software systems: Introduction

-To address these challenges, we propose a new Bayesian Fault LOcalization (BayesFLo) framework.
+We propose a new Bayesian Fault LOcalization (BayesFLo) framework that effectively achieves these three advantages.
 The main workhorse of BayesFLo is a new Bayesian model on root cause indicators over all possible input combinations, which facilitates easy integration of domain knowledge from test engineers.
 This model further embeds the desirable principles of combination hierarchy and heredity \citep{lekivetz2021testing}, which capture structural knowledge on software root causes.
-We show that the integration of such principles, derived from the well-known principles of effect hierarchy and heredity \citep{wu2011experiments} for analyzing experimental data, can accelerate the identification of root causes from limited test cases.
-A critical challenge for Bayesian computation is the sheer number of considered combinations, which renders the computation of posterior root cause probabilities to be infeasible without careful manipulation.
-We thus develop a new algorithm for efficient computation of such posterior probabilities, leveraging recent tools from integer programming and graph representations.
-Finally, we demonstrate the practical advantages of BayesFLo over existing methods in two fault localization case studies, the first for the Traffic alert and Collision Avoidance System (TCAS; \citealp{bradley1992simulation}) and the other for the Easy DOE platform in JMP \citep{jones2011jmp}.
+We show that the integration of such principles, derived from the well-known principles of effect hierarchy and heredity \citep{wu2011experiments} for analyzing factorial experiments, can accelerate the identification of root causes from limited test runs.
+A key challenge for Bayesian computation is the sheer number of considered combinations, which renders the computation of posterior root cause probabilities to be infeasible without careful manipulation.
+We develop a new algorithm for efficient computation of such posterior probabilities, leveraging recent tools from integer programming and graph representations.
+Finally, we demonstrate the practical advantages of BayesFLo over existing methods in two fault localization case studies, on the Traffic Alert and Collision Avoidance System (TCAS; \citealp{bradley1992simulation}) for aircraft collision avoidance, and the Vulnerable Road User (VRU; \citealp{Gladisch2020}) protection tests for safe autonomous driving.

 The paper is organized as follows.
 Section \ref{sec:mot} outlines our motivating application on fault localization of TCAS, as well as limitations of the state-of-the-art.
 Section \ref{sec:BayesianModel} presents the BayesFLo model, and describes the combination hierarchy and heredity principles embedded in its prior specification.
 Section \ref{sec:posterior} proposes a novel algorithm for efficient computation of posterior root cause probabilities for potential root cause combinations.
-Section \ref{sec:case_studies} explores the application of BayesFLo in two practical case studies on the fault localization of TCAS and the JMP Easy DOE platform.
+Section \ref{sec:case_studies} explores the application of BayesFLo in two practical case studies on the fault localization of the TCAS system and the VRU protection tests.
 Section \ref{sec:conclusion} concludes the paper.